ry-animal/valkyriefinance/documentation/PHASE_ABC_COMPLETION_SUMMARY.md

 ## Overview

-This document summarizes the successful completion of Phases A, B, C, and 4, which represent a **PRODUCTION MILESTONE** in the Valkryie Finance platform development.
+This document summarizes the successful completion of Phases A, B, C, and 4, which represent a **PRODUCTION MILESTONE** in the Valkyrie Finance platform development.
 These phases established complete smart contract integration, interactive vault operations, AI foundation infrastructure, and **production-ready smart contracts with 100% test coverage**.

 ## Phase A: Complete Contract Hooks ✅